clerk/orgs/examples/disable-personal-account-javascript/README.md

 1. Navigate to **Organization Settings** page in the Clerk Dashboard
 2. Enable the organizations feature if not already active
 3. The **Allow personal account** option will be enabled by default
-   1. Personal accounts being disabled by default was released on \[RELEASE DATE].
+   1. Personal accounts being disabled by default was released on 08-22-2025.
 Applications created before this date will not be able to see the **Allow personal accounts** setting, because personal workspaces were enabled by default.

 ## Set Up